Disclosure: When you buy through links on our website we may earn a commission.

 Can you fly with pepper spray in carry-on?

 The FAA regulations say pepper spray can not be in checked luggage inside the cabin of a plane.
+So, to answer, “Can you bring pepper spray on a plane?” no, you may not have it in your carry on, personal bag, or on your person.

 Additional Resources